octobercms/docs/backend-forms.md

         }
     }

-The fourth method uses a specific method declared in the model's class.
+The fourth method uses a specific method declared in the model class.
 In the next example the `listStatuses` method should be defined in the model class.
 This method receives all the same arguments as the `getDropdownOptions` method, and should return an array of options in the format **key => label**.

     status:
         label: Blog Post Status